Gëlle Fra

 The Gëlle Fra monument commemorates the thousands of Luxembourgers that volunteered for service in the armed forces of the Allied Powers during the First World War.

 The Monument of Remembrance (Monument du souvenir), usually known by the nickname of the Gëlle Fra (Luxembourgish for 'Golden Lady'), is a war memorial in Luxembourg City.
 It is dedicated to the thousands of Luxembourgers who volunteered for service in the armed forces of the Allied Powers during both World Wars and the Korean War as well as the Luxembourgers who volunteered in the International Brigades during the Spanish Civil War.

-The Gëlle Fra is situated on Place de la Constitution, in the Ville Haute quarter of central Luxembourg City.
+The Gëlle Fra is situated on Place de la Constitution, in the Ville Haute district of central Luxembourg City.

 Description

 The centrepiece of the monument is a 21-metre-tall granite obelisk.
 Atop of the obelisk stands a gilded bronze statue representing Nike, the Greek goddess of victory, or "Queen of Freedom" (Friddenskinnigin in Luxembourgish), holding out a laurel wreath as if placing it upon the head of the nation.
 At the foot of the obelisk are two (ungilded) bronze figures, representing those Luxembourgish soldiers that volunteered to serve for France; one lies at the base of the statue, having died in service of his country, whilst the other sits, mourning his dead compatriot.

 The sculptor of the three bronze figures was Claus Cito, a native Luxembourger.
 The model for the Gëlle Fra is unknown.
 The monument was inaugurated in 1923.